olumide-AI/olumide-AI/README.md

      More improvements to come.
 2. Interactive IOT toy
    - I designed a music selector using led light, buzzers and piezo
-   - I used tinkercard, c++ and arduino
+   - I used tinkercard, C++ and arduino
-     \*The project goal was to enhance my hardware programming skills and user centric design thinking.
+   - The project goal was to enhance my hardware programming skills and user centric design thinking.

 ## &#x1F4A1; Ongoing learning

-- Learning python for backend development and data analytics
+- Learning _Python_ for backend development and data analytics
 - Building my understanding of code collaboration, utilizing tools like Git, Github, including CI/CD pipelines
 - Developing an interactive toy for my 8 month old using arduino and raspberry pi.